The History

 1 (5).jpg

-An opportunity to share the rich history of the department publically and bring awareness to those who have been, and are dedicated to serving and protecting residents and visitors of the Township.
+The 150th Anniversary of the formation of the Uxbridge Fire Brigade, gives us an opportunity to share the rich history of the department publicly and bring awareness to those who have been, and are dedicated to serving and protecting residents and visitors of the Township.
 The physical and emotional toll on the firefighter can at times be great; and the Firefighter Memorial Statue and Garden will provide a community focal point where one can reflect upon the commitment and sacrifice that firefighters make on a daily basis.

 IMG_4103.jpg